-Instant Failover Configuration
+14.4 Instant Failover Configuration

-Instant Failover is configured as part of Terminal Services Display Clients if Display Clients are used or added as a module if the ThinManager Ready thin client is using individual terminal servers.
+Instant Failover is configured as part of Terminal Services Display Clients Wizard.

-Instant Failover Setup using Terminal Services Display Clients
+14.4.1 Instant Failover Setup in Terminal Services Display Clients

 Terminal Services Display Clients allow a terminal to run a session from a list of terminal servers.
 The Display Client will have Instant Failover capability if two or more terminal servers added to it and the Instant Failover option is selected.
 This is configured in the Terminal Services Display Client Wizard.